Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 - [Gitpod](https://www.gitpod.io/) - IDE used to code, opens in same tab, press back to return
 - [GitHub](https://github.com/) - To host the repositories for this project and the live website preview, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) - used to design wireframes, opens in same tab, press back to return
+- [https://background-generator.com/] - used to generate background vector
+- [https://undraw.co/illustrations] - used for cartoon images on site
+- Richard Wells_lead for the README.md Deployment section

 ---